You like to test outbound mail flow in Exchange Server 2016 after installing and configuring…

 - Update to the last .NET Framework that is supported for the Exchange Server (green arrow)

-Keep updating till you’re on the version that you want to be, this would most likely be the last released Exchange version.
+Keep updating till you’re on the version that you want to be.
+It will most likely be the last released Exchange version.

 - Upgrade to Exchange 2013 CU15